-In a 2018 report into direct life insurance, ASIC found that over 90 per cent of life insurance in Australia was established through an intermediary - commonly a financial adviser.131
+In a 2018 report into direct life insurance, ASIC found that over 90 per cent of life insurance in Australia was established through an intermediary - commonly a financial adviser.
+Commissions paid to the adviser have been the main revenue incentive in 99 per cent of these cases.